UK-hosted summit seeks solutions for 'searing injustice' of climate change

-The virtual meeting will bring together governments, development banks and others to work on solutions to the floods, droughts and extreme heat faced by many developing countries, as well as ways to boost energy access, clean air and smart cities.
+The virtual meeting brings together governments, development banks and others to work on solutions to the floods, droughts and extreme heat faced by many developing countries, as well as ways to boost energy access, clean air and smart cities.

 In a statement, London said the event would be an opportunity for countries on the climate frontline to “help set the international agenda” ahead of the G7 summit in June and the COP26 U.N. climate talks to be held in Glasgow in November.

-People in developing nations being hit the hardest by climate change are suffering “a searing injustice”, Alok Sharma, the UK’s president for COP26, is expected to say at the event.
+People in developing nations being hit the hardest by climate change are suffering “a searing injustice”, Alok Sharma, the UK’s president for COP26, said in pre-prepared remarks.

-“Developed countries have a particular responsibility to support the response of communities which are most vulnerable to climate change,” he will add in a speech.
+“Developed countries have a particular responsibility to support the response of communities which are most vulnerable to climate change,” he added.

 Foreign Secretary Dominic Raab is due to tell ministers from about 35 countries, including in Asia, Africa and Latin America, that a lack of finance is creating barriers to meeting the goals of the 2015 Paris Agreement on climate change.